GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 Imagine dealing with a table with 20,000,000 records and you have to take action on each record.
 How do you do this without….

-Why: To process large datasets in chunks efficiently.
+**Why**: To process large datasets in chunks efficiently.

-When: Use it for processing large datasets to handle memory efficiently, with better performance on large tables.
+**When**: Use it for processing large datasets to handle memory efficiently, with better performance on large tables.

 Suppose you have a database table with 20,000,000 records, and you need to perform a certain action on each record.